 Starting in 2004, the plantation now boasts 4,000 hectares, with approximately 400 trees per hectare.
 And it is here that Aisyla Gum’s general manager, Ibrahima Ka, explained how his workers’ harvest techniques help support the trees’ health.

-Gum acacia is produced through a processed known as tapping.
+Gum acacia is produced through a process known as tapping.
 This involves cutting through the outer layers of the branches at a specific time of year, he told FoodNavigator.

 “The tapping will happen with the tree starts losing its leaves.
 This means when the tree is stressed.”
 The process occurs during October and November and lasts for approximately one month.
 “You cannot do it during anytime of the year, only when the dry wind starts blowing and the leaves [are] falling.”